despdx/DataViewer/README.md

 - Calculate summary statistics (STDOUT)
 - (New) Produce plot of Cumulative Distribution Function (CDF) (of vertical axis data series) along with other statistics.
+- (New) Chop and Stats buttons now make copies of the view plot, automatically.

 Requirements
 -----------